Psychotherapy & Couples Counseling

 Today there are many different operational definitions of

-associations, a new federal "privacy" law, and a US Supreme Court
+associations, a federal "privacy" law (HIPAA), and a US Supreme Court

-ruling in 1996.
+ruling in 1996-- regarding therapy.
 This article offers a general overview of

 these issues.
 Other related articles include my "Privacy